-Major: Pathologists' Assistant

-Classification of Instructional Programs (CIP) code: 51.0811 Standard Occupational Classification (SOC) code: 29-2055
+Major: Pathologists' Assistant Degree Awarded: Master of Science (MS) Calendar Type: Semester Total Credit Hours: 91.0 Classification of Instructional Programs (CIP) code: 51.0811 Standard Occupational Classification (SOC) code: 29-2055

 The School of Biomedical Sciences and Professional Studies offers the Master of Science in Pathologists' Assistant (PathA).
 The pathologists' assistant is an intensely trained allied health professional who provides anatomic pathology services under the direction and supervision of a pathologist.
 Pathologists' assistants interact with pathologists in the same manner that physicians' assistants carry out their duties under the direction of physicians in surgical and medical practice.